-Lab-Created Diamonds: the Ultimate Guide
+Lab-Created Diamonds: The Ultimate Guide

-Lab-Created Diamonds are Real Diamonds
+Lab-Created Diamonds vs Mined Diamonds

 Lab-created, lab-grown, or synthetic diamonds have the same optical, physical, and chemical properties as their mined counterparts.
-The only significant difference between a lab-created and mined diamond is that one forms in a controlled environment in a laboratory, the other forms over time in the uncontrolled environment of the Earth.
+The only significant difference between a lab-created and mined diamond is that one forms in a controlled environment in a laboratory, and the other forms over time in the uncontrolled environment of the Earth.
 Both lab-created and natural diamonds are real diamonds.

 Note that diamond simulants, such as cubic zirconia and moissanite, differ from both lab-created and mined diamonds.
 These gem materials have different properties than diamonds.
 Though they may resemble or "simulate" the appearance of diamonds, they are not diamonds.